medialab/minet/docs/cli.md

 the given Twitter users, using the API.

 positional arguments:
-  column                                     Name of the column containing the Twitter account screen names or ids. file                                       CSV file containing the inquired Twitter users.
+  column                                     Name of the CSV column containing Twitter account screen names or ids or a single Twitter account screen name or id. file                                       CSV file containing the Twitter account screen names or ids.

 optional arguments:
   -h, --help                                 show this help message and exit --rcfile RCFILE                            Custom path to a minet configuration file.
+  --ids                                      Whether your users are given as ids rather than screen names.
+  --min-date MIN_DATE                        Whether to add a date to stop at for user's tweets retrieval.
+UTC date should have the following format : YYYY-MM-DD
+  --exclude-retweets                         Whether to exclude retweets from the output.
+  --v2                                       Whether to use latest Twitter API v2 rather than v1.1.
   --api-key API_KEY                          Twitter API key.
 Can also be configured in a .minetrc file as "twitter.api_key" or read from the MINET_TWITTER_API_KEY env variable.
   --api-secret-key API_SECRET_KEY            Twitter API secret key.
 Can also be configured in a .minetrc file as "twitter.api_secret_key" or read from the MINET_TWITTER_API_SECRET_KEY env variable.
   --access-token ACCESS_TOKEN                Twitter API access token.
 Can also be configured in a .minetrc file as "twitter.access_token" or read from the MINET_TWITTER_ACCESS_TOKEN env variable.
   --access-token-secret ACCESS_TOKEN_SECRET  Twitter API access token secret.
 Can also be configured in a .minetrc file as "twitter.access_token_secret" or read from the MINET_TWITTER_ACCESS_TOKEN_SECRET env variable.
-  --ids                                      Whether your users are given as ids rather than screen names.
-  --min-date MIN_DATE                        Whether to add a date to stop at for user's tweets retrieval.
-UTC date should have the following format : YYYY-MM-DD
-  --exclude-retweets                         Whether to exclude retweets from the output.
+  -s SELECT, --select SELECT                 Columns of input CSV file to include in the output (separated by `,`).
+  --total TOTAL                              Total number of items to process.
+Necessary if you want to display a finite progress indicator.
   -o OUTPUT, --output OUTPUT                 Path to the output file.
 By default, the results will be printed to stdout.
-  -s SELECT, --select SELECT                 Columns of input CSV file to include in the output (separated by `,`).
-  --total TOTAL                              Total number of accounts.
-Necessary if you want to display a finite progress indicator.
-  --v2                                       Whether to use latest Twitter API v2 rather than v1.1.

 examples: